Alexandra Navrotsky: Geochemistry

 Since 1997, she has built a unique high temperature calorimetry facility.
 She has also designed and enhanced the instrumentation.
 Navrotsky introduced and applied the method for measuring the energetics of crystalline oxides of glasses, amorphous, nanophase material, porous materials of hydrous phases and carbonates also more recently nitrides and oxynitrides.
 Obtaining the thermo chemical data is used to understand the compatibility and reactivity of materials in technological and geological application.
 The energetics provides insight into chemical bonding, order-disorder reactions, and phase transitions.

 Navrotsky's calorimetry has also been used in providing thermo chemical data for a variety of perovskite-related phases which has major consequences for convection and evolution on a planetary scale.

 One of Navrotsky's works has shown that many zeolitic and mesoporous phases have energies only slightly higher than those of their stable dense polymorphs.
 The energy is associated with the presence or absence of strained bond angles not with the density.
 Navrotsky has produced significant research through her laboratory the Peter A. Rock Thermochemistry Laboratory.
 Here she has developed unique high temperature calorimetric techniques and instruments.

 Nanomaterials

 Her research is mainly focused on the structure and the stability of both natural and synthetic nanomaterials along with their dependence of temperature and pressure.
 She is also looking into the application of nanomaterials in geochemical pollutant transport in the air as it relates to the global climate change.

+In 2026, Navrotsky and colleagues studied the energetics of water interactions with biomolecule-coated magnetite nanoparticles.
+Using calorimetric measurements, they investigated how coatings of protein, starch, and fatty acid altered the hydration energetics and surface properties of the nanoparticles.
+This study could help predict nanoparticle behavior in biological environments and inform the design of nanocarirers for drug delivery.

 Nanoparticles are everywhere.
 You eat them, drink them, breathe them, pay to have them, and pay even more to get rid of them.